peytoncasper/tint/README.md

 Its like Mint but for Terraform.

+The primary goal of this project was to iterate and aggregate all of the available Organizations, Workspaces, and corresponding Runs that have been applied.
+Once this data is aggregated, Tint calculates the length of time those resources have been running, the total cost for each provider and dumps this data to disk in a CSV format.

 # Configuration

 Tint requires two environment variables to be set which allow it to authenticate against a Terraform instance.